Kiwi musician Margaret Urlich, 57, dies after two-year cancer battle

 She did not appear in the music video for The Horses and model Gillian Bailey lip-synched her backing vocals instead, with Urlich later saying she regretted not taking part.

-"I was nicknamed Gilli Vanilli for a while," Bailey told News Corp in 2016.
+"I was nicknamed Gilli Vanilli for a while," she told News Corp in 2016.

 "I was recording an album in London when they did the video.
 I could have come back to do the video but I was doing my own thing by that stage.
 A lot of people know it's my singing, but they don't put two and two together that it's not me in the video.